 Maybe you overslept for one of the biggest job interviews of your life.

-Maybe you went back to your toxic ex when you knew he would just hurt you again.
+Maybe you went back to your toxic ex when you knew they would just hurt you again.

 Maybe you snapped at someone because you weren’t in the right frame of mind.